MarianoVizzo/3.Data_Wrangling_EDA/README.md

 ### B.1.
 HOW TO READ THE DOCUMENTATION?

-- Read the file named "Project_Final_Udemy.ipynb" where you can visualize the Python code in Google Colaboratory.
+- Read the file named "Data_Wrangling_y_EDA.ipynb" where you can visualize the Python code in Google Colaboratory.
+-
 - Within the Python code, you will find an organized outline with interpretations and analyses developed.

 ### B.2.
 DOCUMENTATION OUTLINE